 Many people think that if they are injured in a car crash while they are at work, they must automatically look to WorkSafeBC (formerly “Workers’ Compensation Board of BC”) for compensation.
-It is often the case that if you are at work when the accident occurred (you were in the course of your employment), you may only have a claim through the Workers Compensation Act and not against ICBC.
+However, if you are involved in a motor vehicle accident with another vehicle while you are working, you may still have a claim against the “at-fault” motorist through ICBC.

 If you are the driver of a motorcycle who has been hit by the driver of another vehicle, be aware that even if you are determined not to be “at-fault” the damages you are entitled to receive may be reduced if you were not wearing a certified helmet at the time of the accident.

 Pedestrian accidents potentially involve serious physical and emotional trauma.
 For the most part, fault can be established against the driver of a vehicle, if you are struck by a vehicle while crossing in accordance with traffic signals (e.g., you had the “Walk” signal) and you are within the boundaries of a crosswalk.
 However, if you cross on a red or yellow light, outside the crosswalk or get hit while jaywalking, you may have a much harder time establishing driver liability.